 The actual timing for implementation of the effective increase in authorized shares would be determined by the Board of Directors, following or concurrent with the implementation of the reverse stock split, and based upon its evaluation as to when such action would be most advantageous to the Company and its stockholders.
 Notwithstanding approval of the proposal to effectively increase the number of authorized shares of common stock and the proposal to effect a reverse stock split by our stockholders and the implementation of the reverse stock split, the Board of Directors will have the sole authority to elect whether or not and when to amend our certificate of incorporation to effect the effective increase in authorized shares.
-If the proposal to effect a reverse stock split are approved by our stockholders and the reverse stock split is implemented, the Board of Directors will make a determination as to whether effecting the effective increase in authorized shares of the Company's anticipated needs for future equity issuances.
-For additional information concerning the factors the Board of Directors will consider in deciding whether to effect the effective increase of Authorized Shares''
+If the proposal to effectively increase the authorized shares of common stock and the proposal to effect a reverse stock split are approved by our stockholders and the reverse stock split is implemented, the Board of Directors will make a determination as to whether effective increase in authorized shares of common stock is in the best interests of the Company and our stockholders in light of, among other things, the Company's anticipated needs for future equity issuances.
+For additional information concerning the factors the Board of Directors will consider in deciding whether to effect the effective increase in authorized shares of common stock, see "Board Discretion to Effect the Effective Increase of Authorized Shares"

 The text of the proposed amendment to the Company's certificate of incorporation to effect the effective increase in authorized shares of common stock is included in Appendix C to this proxy statement (the "Authorized Share Charter Amendment").
-If the proposal to effectively increase the number of authorized shares of common stock and the proposal to effect a reverse stock split are approved by the Company's stockholders and the reverse stock split is implemented, the Company will have the authorized Share Charter Amendment with the Secretary of State of the State of Delaware, which will become effective upon its filing; provided, however, that the Authorized Share Charter Amendment is subject to revision to include such changes as may be required by the office of the Secretary of State of the State of Delaware and as the Board of Directors deems necessary and advisable.
+If the proposal to effectively increase the number of authorized shares of common stock and the proposal to effect a reverse stock split are approved by the Company's stockholders and the reverse stock split is implemented, the Company will have the authority to file the Authorized Share Charter Amendment with the Secretary of State of the State of Delaware, which will become effective upon its filing; provided, however, that the Authorized Share Charter Amendment is subject to revision to include such changes as may be required by the office of the Secretary of State of the State of Delaware and as the Board of Directors deems necessary and advisable.
 If the proposal to effectively increase the number of authorized shares of common stock is not approved the Company's stockholders but the proposal to effect a reverse stock split is approved by the Company's stockholders and the reverse split is implemented, the portion of the Appendix C constituting the Authorized Share Charter Amendment will be removed from Appendix C and will not be filed.